blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How many sounds are possible.md

-Highest audible [[beat frequency]]: 10 (maximum different sounds one can hear in a second) Range of frequencies: 20 kHz
+Highest audible [[beat frequency]]: 10 Hz (maximum different sounds one can hear in a second) Range of frequencies: 20 kHz
 Range of intervals: 10 octaves

 Sound should also last between 0.004 to 0.013 seconds to be perceived, depending on the frequency.
+The average time is 13 ms. That would make for 100 possible notes in one seond.

+I can put this and beat frequency together to get 100 x 10 = 1000 possible sounds in one seco

 Discrete audible volumes?